gencer/sequel-auditer/README.md

 This plugin provides model auditing (a.k.a: record versioning) for DB scenarios when DB triggers are not possible. (ie: on a web app on Heroku).

-## Disclaimer

-This is still **work-in-progress**, and therefore **NOT production ready**, so **use with care** and test thoroughly before depending upon this gem for mission-critical stuff!
-You have been warned!
-No warranties and guarantees expressed or implied!

 <br>

 ----